iamkirankumaryadav/DAX/Evaluation Context.md

 Starting any expression with `SUMX` or any iterator creates a row context on the table.

 Calculated column is also calculated at `row` context automatically.

+A `Filter` context filters table and `Row` context iterates over each rows of the table.